 What is a Mortgage-Backed Security (MBS)?

-A Mortgage-backed Security (MBS) is an investment that is secured by a mortgage or a collection of mortgages.
-An MBS is an asset-backed security that is traded on the secondary market, and that enables investors to profit from the mortgage business without the need to directly buy or sell a home loan.
+A Mortgage-backed Security (MBS) is a debt security that is collateralized by a mortgage or a collection of mortgages.
+An MBS is an asset-backed security that is traded on the secondary market, and that enables investors to profit from the mortgage business without the need to directly buy or sell home loans.

 Mortgages are sold to institutions such as an investment bank or government institution, which then package it into an MBS that can be sold to individual investors.
 A mortgage contained in an MBS must have originated from an authorized financial institution.